Which MacBook should I buy?

 There are two types of storage available: flash (also known as SSD) or a traditional hard drive.

-You will find SSD options of 256GB and 512GB for the Retina MacBook Pro, 128GB and 256GB for the MacBook Air, and 256GB and 512GB for the Retina MacBook.
+You will find SSD options of 256GB and 512GB for the Retina MacBook Pro,with 1TB as a £400 build-to-order.

-There are also build to order options including 1TB flash storage on the top of the range Retina MacBook Pro (it'll set you back a cool £400 in addition to the £1,999 the machine already costs).
+The build-to-order options including 1TB flash storage on the top of the range Retina MacBook Pro make this the best machine for storage hogs, but it'll set you back a cool £400 in addition to the £1,999 the machine already costs.

 We think that buying a separate hard drive and plugging it in when necessary (or using network attached storage) is a better, and cheaper, solution.